 Students who wish to be effective, persuasive communicators must develop argumentation skills.
 This unit includes sample debate topics, instruction on how to form a powerful argument, and activities designed to help students build comfort with taking, defending, and challenging competing positions on controversial topics.

-Handling Offensive Speech – Coming this Fall!
+Handling Offensive Speech

-Current Free Speech Issues – Coming this Fall!
+Current Free Speech Issues – Coming soon!